-- Completion of the first homework in Mastering Chemistry mandatory.
-The assignment is due by Jan 23rd.
-You may be dropped from the course without notice for not completing the assignment by by midnight Jan 29th. - Computers with updated internet browsers and plug-ins are advised. - The Learning Center and the STEM Center have computers that will be updated throughout the semester.
+- Completion of the first Mastering Chemistry homework, due by Jan 25th, is mandatory.
+You may be dropped from the course for not completing the assignment by midnight Jan 30th. - Computers with updated internet browsers and plug-ins are advised. - The Learning Center and the STEM Center have computers and tablets that will be updated throughout the semester.
 If you have trouble with these computers, notify your instructor immediately. - The grading policy on MC is very generous.
 Attempt the problems and be comfortable making mistakes, but always continue to work the problem until you get it right.
 There is no deduction for using hints. - Six attempts are allowed for fill-in-the-blank questions with a 3% deduction per incorrect answer.
 This is your opportunity to make mistakes and learn how to work the problems that will be on the exams.
 You will not learn how to answer questions if you never practice and make mistakes. - Take notes on problems that you have trouble with.
 Get help from your instructor, tutors, or classmates. - Due dates are posted on the MC program.
 There is a 20% deduction in points for every day late.
 It is best to complete homework as soon after the related lecture as possible to reinforce learning.

-In-class Clicker Problems
+In-class iClicker Problems

-- Clickers will be provided and assigned to each student.
-Arrive early enough to get your Clicker from the instructor.
-Return the Clickers at the end of class. - Participation in classroom Clicker Problems is mandatory and counts toward your grade.
+- iClickers will be provided and assigned to each student.
+Arrive early enough to get your iClicker from the instructor.
+Return the iClickers at the end of class. - Points are awarded for participation and no points are deducted for incorrect answers.

-Exams
+Mid-Term Exams

 Each exam is cumulative with the four mid-term exams focusing on the specified chapters.
 You may use a 3x5 inch index card with handwritten notes for each exam.
 You are expected to bring a calculator with log/antilog/exponential functions for each exam.
+Cheating on exams is taken very seriously and results in automatic and immediate failure of the course.

+Final Exam

 If you earn an average of 90% or higher on the mid-term exams, you are exempt from taking the final exam.
+In addition to a calculator, you may use one side of a 8.5x11" sheet of paper with handwritten notes on the final exam.